The United States has so many cities that attract solo female travelers. One of the most popular Southern cities is Charleston, South Carolina.

-Horse-Drawn Carriage Tour
+Book a Horse-Drawn Carriage Tour

 I found that some of the best things to do alone in Charleston, SC involved a group tour.
 My favorite part of being a solo female traveler is having the freedom to do things on my own schedule.

 This Horse-Drawn Carriage Tour is the perfect way to learn all about Charleston and possibly make a friend along the way.
 The tour is only 1 hour and highlights the city’s mansions, churches, and gardens.

 Some people visit Charleston, South Carolina, purely for the city’s dark history.
 If you are a solo female traveler with a spooky side, I highly recommend you check out this 90-minute supernatural walking tour.

 Speakeasy Prohibition Cocktail Tour

 Visit some of the best bars in Charleston on this 2-hour cocktail tour!
 The price of admission to this tour includes 4 cocktails.

-One of the best things to do alone in Charleston, SC is visiting the city market!
+One of the best things to do alone in Charleston, SC is visit the city market!
 Plan to spend at least a few hours exploring what this market has to offer.

 It opens daily at 9:30 am and closes at 5 pm.
 Come hungry and ready to marvel at the crafts of these local vendors.

+#3.
 Try The Local Seafood

 Charleston is well known as a foodie town, so it is very wise to arrange for a reservation.
 I visited 167 Raw, located on King Street, and I can’t say enough good things about my experience.